mmurooka/unitree_rl_mjlab/README.md

 The title reports whether the data source is `simulator` or `glim`; missing or stale localization is shown explicitly.
-This file-based interface is identical for the ROS-free sim2sim build and ROS-enabled real-robot build, and keeps GUI work outside the control process.
+This file-based interface is identical for both simulator and GLIM localization, and keeps GUI work outside the control process.

 The log paths, enable flag, and flush interval can be changed with